Peter Whitehead (filmmaker)

-Peter Lorrimer Whitehead (8 January 1937, Liverpool – 10 June 2019, London) was an English writer and filmmaker who documented the counterculture in London and New York in the late 1960s.
+Peter Lorrimer Whitehead (8 January 1937 – 10 June 2019) was an English writer and filmmaker known for documenting the counterculture movement in London and New York in the late 1960s.

 Early life and career

-Peter Whitehead was born in Liverpool, England.
-He was from a working class background and was awarded a scholarship to attend Ashville College, Harrogate.
-He was top of his class in almost all subjects, and was both captain of the rugby team and the church organist.
-This led him to receive another scholarship from Peterhouse, Cambridge, to study mathematics, physics and chemistry, but upon arriving there after completing National Service he switched instead to physiology, mineralogy and crystallography.
+Peter Whitehead was born in Liverpool, England, into a working-class family.
+He received a scholarship to attend Ashville College, Harrogate, where he was top of his class in almost all subjects and was both captain of the rugby team and the church organist.
+This success led him to receive another scholarship from Peterhouse, Cambridge, to study mathematics, physics and chemistry.
+However, after completing his National Service, he switched his focus to physiology, mineralogy and crystallography.
 He later studied art and film at the Slade School of Art in London.

-After leaving Cambridge Whitehead developed a career as a film maker.
-He is best known during this period for his work as a director of promotional film clips (precursors to the modern music video), including a version of "Interstellar Overdrive" for Pink Floyd and several clips for The Rolling Stones.
-In 1966 Whitehead, together with the novelist and historian Andrew Sinclair, founded Lorrimer Publishing, which published the original screenplays of classic films.
+After leaving Cambridge, Whitehead began his career as a filmmaker.
+He is best known for directing promotional film clips (precursors to the modern music video), including a version of "Interstellar Overdrive" for Pink Floyd and several clips for The Rolling Stones.
+In 1966, Whitehead, together with the novelist and historian Andrew Sinclair, founded Lorrimer Publishing, which published the original screenplays of classic films.
 Sheridan Morley wrote: "Their format is a simple one: the script itself, with detailed descriptions where action takes over from the words, published with a brief introduction and sideline notes where necessary."

-In 1969, Whitehead abandoned film making and escaped to the desert in Morocco, at which time his career as a falconer began.
+In 1969, Whitehead left filmmaking behind and retreated to the desert in Morocco, which he began his career as a falconer.

 The Falconer

 In 1997, Iain Sinclair collaborated with Chris Petit, sculptor Steve Dilworth, digital artist Dave McKean and others to make The Falconer, a 56-minute semi-fictional "documentary" film about Whitehead, set in London and the Outer Hebrides.
-This film was described by Sinclair in 2003 as "Initially he (Whitehead) loved the film... his determination to tell his story was such that he kept bombarding us with amazing fragments and endless images, because he's one of the few people whose entire life was documented in images".
+Sinclair described Whithead's engagement with the film in 2003, stating, "Initially he (Whitehead) loved the film... his determination to tell his story was such that he kept bombarding us with amazing fragments and endless images, because he's one of the few people whose entire life was documented in images".
 The film also features Stewart Home, Kathy Acker and Howard Marks.